 Pies ‘n’ Thighs is right off the Williamsburg Bridge, but the inside of this little Southern spot feels like something you’d find in a city with a population significantly under one million.
 The order here is a chicken box (that comes with three pieces, a biscuit, and a side) or a chicken biscuit.
 The chicken biscuit is a piece of fried chicken in the middle of a biscuit, and it comes dripping with butter.

 Dokebi is a Korean restaurant in Williamsburg where you can grill your own meat or mess around with some shabu shabu.
 But if it’s a weeknight, you probably aren’t going to do either of those things.
 You’ll probably just get some bibimbap, fried chicken, or a few of their Korean BBQ tacos.
 You can’t go wrong with any of these choices, none of them will cost you too much, and there’s even a good beer selection.

-If you’re looking for a Thai place where you can order something other than pad Thai and have no regrets, Up Thai is a good option.
-Stop by on a weeknight and have some larb, peanut-chicken dumplings, or maybe even pad Thai if you’ve come to terms with being boring.
-This place is also better-looking than your average Thai spot, and they have at least 10 different types of bright, shiny lanterns to stare at.
+If you’re looking for a Thai place where you can order something other than pad thai and have no regrets, Up Thai is a good option.
+Stop by on a weeknight and have some larb, peanut-chicken dumplings, or maybe even pad thai if you’ve come to terms with being the sort of person who orders this.
+Up Thai is also better-looking than your average Thai spot, and they have at least 10 different types of bright, shiny lanterns to stare at.

 These guys are known for their authentic Northern Thai food, and that means you should be eating things like Thai sausage or prawn ceviche.
 You can also play it safe and get your favorite Thai noodles - but this restaurant is best enjoyed when you eat fermented fish sauce.
-When you’re looking for a fun and different meal on a Tuesday night in the East Village, get Somtum Der in your rotation.
+When you’re looking for a fun and different meal on a Tuesday night in the East Village, get acquainted with Somtum Der.